 Credit scores make a difference in your interest rate

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Is it possible to raise your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
 (Of course you can and should have incorrect items removed from your credit report.)

 How do I find out my FICO score?

-Before you can improve your credit score, you have to get your score and make certain that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that offered the first FICO score, offers scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
-Also available are helpful information and tools that can help you improve your FICO score.
+To improve your score, you've got to get the reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that offered the first FICO credit score, offers credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
+Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about your credit score?
 Call us: 954.920.9799.